Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     CruiseAltitude = 100

+Maximum (straight-line) distance AI will try to permit vehicle to wander from it's target.
+This is mostly useful for tournaments that impose a distance limit, and vehicles that might run away for various reasons (i.e. missile evasion).
+After the vehicle goes beyond this limit, will impose an increasingly greater steering force to try to get the vehicle pointed back on target.

+    MaxDistance = 1000

-Maximum elevation angle, positive or negative, AI will attempt to use while climbing or descending.
+Maximum positive and negative pitch angles AI will attempt to use while climbing or descending (respectively).
-Usually refers to pitch, but AI will also try to yaw to this angle when rolled on it's side.
+Also limits yaw when vehicle is rolled on it's side.

-    MaxElevationAngle = 30
+    MaxPitch = 30
+    MinPitch = -15

+## SPEED CONTROL

+This AI has various options for controlling speed during various conditions of it's flight.
+Speed may either be controlled via an absolute value in meters/second, or a throttle value, which is a 0-1 value expressed as a percentage of the drive's power output.

+The minimum speed (in m/s) you want your vehicle to go.
+If your speed ever goes to less than this (perhaps due to low throttle settings and/or battle damage), the throttle will be temporarily set to maximum until you are above the minimum speed.

+    MinimumSpeed = 0

+The maximum speed you want your aircraft to go.
+If this is exceeded, the AI will temporarily reduce throttle to 10% of maximum.
+Some tournaments specify a maximum speed, making this limit helpful.

+    MaximumSpeed = 999

 Maximum throttle we'll cruise at when no enemies are present.
-Should be in the range of 0 to 5.

-    CruiseSpeed = 5
+    CruiseThrottle = 1

 Throttle we'll use when engaged with enemies.
-Should be in the range of 0 to 5.

-    AttackRunSpeed = 5 -- when on an attack run (angle to target is less than "AngleBeforeRoll") inside of ClosingDistance EscapeSpeed = 5    -- triggered after coming within "AbortRunDistance" until "AttackRunDistance" is reached RollingSpeed = 5   -- when rolling aircraft to face enemy (angle to target is greater than "AngleBeforeRoll") ClosingSpeed = 5   -- when outside of ClosingDistance AND not in a roll
+    AttackRunThrottle = 1 -- when on an attack run (angle to target is less than "AngleBeforeRoll") inside of ClosingDistance EscapeThrottle = 1    -- triggered after coming within "AbortRunDistance" until "AttackRunDistance" is reached RollingThrottle = 1   -- when rolling aircraft to face enemy (angle to target is greater than "AngleBeforeRoll") ClosingThrottle = 1   -- when outside of ClosingDistance AND not in a roll

-Whether to orbit the spawn point when there are no enemies, or just fly off in a straight line

-    OrbitSpawn = true

-## AIRSHIP/HELICOPTER OPTIONS ##
+## HELICOPTER OPTIONS
-Use jets pointing up or down to assist in controlling altitude.
-WARNING: uses Nick's propulsion balancing code.

-    UseAltitudeJets = false

-Use spinners (hopefully with helicopter blades) to try to control altitude.
-Automatically excludes any spinners used for vector thrust.
-See the "ExcludeSpinners" settings to specify an additional list of spinners to exclude.
+A list of subconstruct ID's for the individual spinners you want to use for altitude control on a helicopter.

-    UseSpinners = false
+    HeliSpinners = {}

 The helicopter blade speed to use when lowering altitude.
 Ranges between -30 to 30.
 Use AltitudeClamp to control how smoothly these speeds are transitioned between